python-cmd2/cmd2/.github/CONTRIBUTING.md

 #### Changes to the documentation files

-If you made changes to any file in the `/docs` directory, you need to build the Sphinx documentation and make sure your changes look good:
+If you made changes to any file in the `/docs` directory, you need to build the MkDocs documentation and make sure your changes look good:

 ```sh
 $ uv inv docs